ysfj/Umakatter/README.md

-This cide will collects and sohws tweets about nice restaulant.
+This code will collects and sohws tweets about nice restaulant.